Divergence Results and Convergence of a Variance Reduced Version of ADAM: Introduction

 In Section 3, we show a divergent example.
 Using contradiction by assuming the algorithm converges, we show that the expected update of iterates is larger than a positive constant, which means that it is impossible for the algorithm to converge to an optimal solution, which contradicts with the assumption.
 In Section 5, we prove the convergence of VRADAM.
 The main proof technique applied is to properly bound the difference between the estimated gradients and the true value of gradients.
 By bounding the update of the objective function in each iterate, we can further employ the strong convexity assumption and conclude convergence.

-Our contributions are as follows. \begin{enumerate} \item We provide an unconstrained and strongly convex stochastic optimization problem on which the original ADAM diverges.
-We show that the divergence holds for any initial point, which rules out all of the possible weaker convergent results under stochastic starting point. \item We construct a divergent mini-batch problem with $b=N-1$, and conclude that there does not exist a convergent threshold for the mini-batch size. \item We propose a variance reduced version of ADAM.
+Our contributions are as follows: 1.
+We provide an unconstrained and strongly convex stochastic optimization problem on which the original Adam diverges.
+We show that the divergence holds for any initial point, which rules out all of the possible weaker convergent results under stochastic starting point.
+2. We construct a divergent mini-batch problem with $b=N-1$, and conclude that there does not exist a convergent threshold for the mini-batch size.
+3. We propose a variance reduced version of Adam.
 We provide convergence results of the variance reduced version for strongly convex objectives to optimality or non-convex objectives.
-We show by experiments that the variance reduction does not harm the numerical performance of ADAM. \end{enumerate}
+We show by experiments that the variance reduction does not harm the numerical performance of Adam.
+4. We propose a computationally efficient version of VRADAM that avoids full gradient computations and demonstrates superior performance over ADAM in the task of fine-tuning LLMs.
+We propose a version of Adam that converges and exhibits superior practical performances as the original Adam.

-In Section 2, we review the literature on the topics of the convergence/divergence issue of ADAM and variance reduction optimization methods.
-In Section 3 we provide divergent examples for stochastic ADAM.
+In Section 2, we review the literature on the topics of the convergence/divergence issue of Adam and variance reduction optimization methods.
+In Section 3 we provide divergent examples for stochastic Adam.
 We show that the example is divergent for large batch sizes, which disproves the existence of a convergence threshold of mini-batch size.
-In Section 4 we start from a reducing variance condition and prove the convergence of an ADAM-type algorithm under this condition.
-In Section 5 we propose a variance reduced version of ADAM.
-We show that resetting the states in the algorithm helps with the performance.
-We also provide a convergence result of our variance reduced ADAM.
+In Section 4 we start from a reducing variance condition and prove the convergence of an Adam-type algorithm under this condition.
+In Section 5 we propose a variance reduced version of Adam.
+We also provide a convergence result of our variance reduced Adam.
 In Section 6 we conduct several numerical experiments and show the convergence and sensitivity of the proposed algorithm.